 1901: Walton Aston lived at Limefield house, he was aged thirty nine years.
 He was an architect and surveyor and lived there with his wife Katherine and baby daughter (aged 3 weeks).

 1906: R.B.Martin lived there.
 Also farmer Solomon Barber.

 Leonard Haigh lived at Limefield in 1914.
 Private LEONARD HAIGH Army Service Corps M2/194141 was born 19 October 1880 at Prestwich, the son of Charles Henry Haigh and Alice Clara (formerly Paley) and was baptised at Prestwich 10 December 1880.
 He lived at Wilton Terrace, Prestwich in 1881, was at boarding school in Southport in 1891, visiting a family at Burnage Lane, Burnage in 1901, and was a cotton spinner visiting another family at Wood Lane Timperley in 1911.
 He married Eudora Mason 6 June 1912 at Timperley.
-He was a former England International Rugby player but developed double pneumonia while undergoing officer training at Woolwich and died 6 August 1916 aged 35.
+He was a former England International Rugby player but developed double pneumonia while undergoing officer training at Woolwich and died 6 August 1916 aged just thirty five.
 He was buried at Pott Shrigley and is named on the memorials at Bollington and St Oswald’s.